ej2015/react-persist-form/README.md

   </form>
 )

-//displayName is used for persistence
-Form.displayName = 'mySpecialForm'

 //create HOC
+//the form name is used to identify the form in store
-//you can change validator or store using named arguments `validator` or `store`
+//optional: you can change validator or store using named arguments `validator` or `store`
 //{ store: null } disables persistence
-const FormWrapper = formWrapperCreater({ Form })
+const FormWrapper = formWrapperCreater({form: 'mySpecialForm'})({ Form, validator, store })

 //use HOC
-//you need to provide your own `error` and `handleSubmit` here class WrappedForm extends Component {
+class WrappedForm extends Component {
   render () {
     const { error, handleSubmit } = this.props